bdcaf/bdcaf.github.io/content/post/academic/202102_sukul_isoprene.md

   - science
 ---

-There recently was this interesting article: [Deficiency and absence of endogenous isoprene in adults, disqualified its putative origin][1] by Pritram Sukul et.al.
+There recently was this interesting article: [Deficiency and absence of endogenous isoprene in adults, disqualified its putative origin][1] by Pritram Sukul et.al ([10.1016/j.heliyon.2021.e05922](https://doi.org/10.1016/j.heliyon.2021.e05922)).
 Thanks to Julian King for pointing to this article.
 It's an interesting study trying to track down the endogenous origin of isoprene in breath.